lmlui/Jorg/README.md

 <h3>Installing MIRA</h3>

 * We used MIRA 5.0rc1.
 Binaries and source can be found here: https://github.com/bachev/mira/releases/tag/V5rc1.
 We recommend that you download and use the binaries.
 You can learn more about MIRA in the [Definitive Guide to MIRA]( http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html) written by its author, Bastien Chevreux.
 Note that the versions of MIRA on SourceForge are not up to date.
-* After installing MIRA, make sure that mirabait and mira are in your path.
+* After unpacking or installing MIRA, make sure that mirabait and mira are in your path.
+These are found in the bin directory when you download MIRA.

 <h3>Installing seqtk</h3>
 We recommend installing seqtk by either of these methods: